Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

 Regardless of how old your house is, the structure or materials used, it is possible to insulate walls to prevent heat loss.
-For further information please read How to Reduce Your Energy Bills by Insulating Your Home.
+Read more about wall insulation here.

 8. Floor Insulation

 If you have a particularly draughty floor then plugging the holes and using rugs are quick fixes.
 However, if you plan to change the floor covers, such as lay new carpet, or renovate downstairs rooms, then floor insulation is ideal.
-For further information please read How to Reduce Your Energy Bills by Insulating Your Home.
+Again, you can find lots of information on insulating your floors in our handy guide here.

 Further Information on Grant Funding and Free Advice on Energy Efficiency Measures